 Use a GPS

-Cellular coverage is fairly extensive across the island in populated areas, but can be spotty in the mountains.
-Download a copy of Google maps to your phone, for the region you'll be travelling in.
-This will allow you to continue using the GPS navigation with the downloaded map, without WiFi, cellular coverage or a data plan.
+Cellular coverage is fairly extensive across the island, but can be spotty in the mountains.
+Download a copy of Google maps to your phone, for the region you'll be travelling.
+This will allow you to continue using the GPS navigation with the downloaded map without relying on WiFi or cellular data coverage.
 Make sure to do this before you leave, while you have WiFi coverage.
 Instructions for doing so is included on this page.

 Use the Buddy System

 It's advisable to drive with a companion to help with the navigation... plus, four eyes are better than two.

 How long does it take to drive around the Island?

 It takes 14 to 16 hours to drive the full circle the island.
 The distance is about 398 miles using the major roads, A1, A2, A3 and A4.
 The major roads tend to stay close the coastline around the majority of the island with the exception of the south coast between Kingston and Black River where it travels more inland.
 Read more on Jamaica's road network.

 Southern coastal towns such as Barnswell Beach, Alligator Pond, and Treasure Beach are accessible from the main thouroughfare via minor B roads, but these roads are typically in bad condition in many places.

 Our interactive map allows you to plot trips between popular start and end point.
 It allows you to add popular waypoints, with results that include the highlighted route, distances and estimated time.